Ayman-K-Siddiqui/Ayman-K-Siddiqui/README.md

 - 👋 Hi, I’m @Ayman-K-Siddiqui
 - 👀 I’m currently in the process of being a software engineer!
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning JAVA
 - 💞️ I love to meet new people!